treeverse/lakeFS/docs/understand/roadmap.md

 Making this store a pluggable component would allow the following:

 1. Simpler quickstart using **only an object store**: allow running lakeFS without any dependencies.
 This ref-store will use the underlying object store to also store the references.
 For S3 (or any object store that doesn't support any native transaction/compare-and-swap semantics) this will be available only when running in single-instance mode.
 This is still beneficial for running lakeFS in POC or development mode, removing the need to run and connect multiple Docker containers.
-1. Flexible production setup: A PostgreSQL option will still be available, but additional implementations will also be possible:  Using an other RDBMS types such as MySQL &emdash; or using managed services such as DynamoDB that lakeFS will be able to manage itself
+1. Flexible production setup: A PostgreSQL option will still be available, but additional implementations will also be possible:  Using other RDBMS types such as MySQL &emdash; or using managed services such as DynamoDB that lakeFS will be able to manage itself
 1. Easier scalability: Scaling RDBMS for very high throughput while keeping it predictable in performance for different loads and access patterns has a very high operational cost.

 This release will mark the completion of project **["lakeFS on the Rocks"](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){:target="_blank"}**